ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 If there is no obvious reviewer, you can attract the attention of the relevant team of reviewers by writing to `@ESMValGroup/tech-reviewers`_ or `@ESMValGroup/science-reviewers`_ in a comment on your pull request.
+You can also label your pull request with one of the labels `looking for technical reviewer <https://github.com/ESMValGroup/ESMValTool/labels/looking%20for%20technical%20reviewer>`_ or
+`looking for scientific reviewer <https://github.com/ESMValGroup/ESMValTool/labels/looking%20for%20scientific%20reviewer>`_, though asking people for a review directly is probably more effective.

 How do I optimize for a fast review?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~